GribStream

 GribStream Blog

-ECMWF has scheduled IFS Cycle 50r1, AIFS Single v2, and AIFS ENS v2 for May 12, 2026, with same-day model changes and a few concrete stream and level updates to check.
+ECMWF implemented IFS Cycle 50r1, AIFS Single v2, and AIFS ENS v2 from the 06 UTC run on May 12, 2026, with same-day model, stream, wave, and level changes to check.

 What the official pages actually say changes